gdev96/imagic/README.md

 ##### 3. Image Magick 7

-In order to create the image thumbnails, you need to download and install Imagic Magick 7.
+In order to create the image thumbnails, server needs Imagic Magick 7.
+Here are the instructions to download and install it.

 First, download JPEG delegate from: